AngryPacifist/PortfolioWebsite/README.md

 # Outis Portfolio
+This project is deployed to hhtps://outis.id

-- Steps for installation locally
+# Steps for local installation
-- Clone into the repo
+- Clone the repo
-- Open the folder in terminal
+- Open the folder path in your cmd terminal
-- Run npm install
+- Run `npm install`
-- lastly, run npm run dev
+- lastly, run `npm run dev`